redpen-cc/redpen-doc/source/language.rst

 Language Setitngs
 ==================

-RedPen process documents with any languages such as German, French or Japanese.
+RedPen processes documents written in any language, such as German, French or Japanese.
-The default setting of the RedPen is for processing documents written in English or other Latin based languages.
+RedPen default configuration will process documents written in English or other Latin-based languages.
-Therefore, to make RedPen proces the input document written in a language, users need to specify the language in the RedPen configuration file.
+Therefore, to make RedPen process documents written in other languages, users need to specify that language in the RedPen configuration file.

 Override Language
 ----------------------

-Currently there are two language settings, "en" and "ja". "en" is for Latin based languages such as English, German.
+Currently there are two language settings, "en" and "ja". "en" is for documents written in Latin-based languages such as English and German.
-"ja" is for Japanese input.
+"ja" is for Japanese documents.

-In order to orverride the language setting, we will change the lang property of "symbols block" in the configuration file.
+In order to override the language, you must change the "lang" property of the "symbols" section of the configuration file.
-In the follwoing example, the config file specify input language as Japanese ("ja").
+In the following example, the config file specifies Japanese ("ja") as the document language.

 .. code-block:: xml